Average Customer Review:

 If you're at all concerned about trying to slow down the effects of aging on your skin, you've probably heard of retinol.
 Retinol is the scientific term for vitamin A and it is proven to increase the production of skin-plumping collagen, thus increasing the firmness and elasticity of skin and softening the depth and overall appearance of wrinkles over time.
 Retinol is also an antioxidant that helps to counteract the effects of free radicals -- which damage skin cells.
-Most people have no problems using wrinkle creams containing retinol, and are thrilled with the results.
+Most people have no problems using over-the-counter wrinkle creams containing retinol, and are thrilled with the results.

-Consumer reviewers agree.
-Many praise the wrinkle cream for being an excellent value and say it produces noticeable results in the form of a more even skin tone and smoother texture.
+User reviewers agree.
+Many praise this wrinkle cream for being an excellent value and say it produces noticeable results in the form of a more even skin tone and smoother texture.
 Several users also say that the Healthy Skin Anti-Wrinkle Cream does an excellent job of moisturizing skin, minimizing the appearance of fine lines and wrinkles, and even reducing acne breakouts.
 It's lightweight and absorbs quickly, users say.

 Neutrogena Healthy Skin Anti-Wrinkle Cream is fragrance- and oil-free.
 The upside of the lack of fragrance and sunscreen is that it's reported as very well-tolerated by those with sensitive skin (aside, of course, from those with retinol sensitivities).